sonias747/Python-Exercises/README.md

 # Python-Exercises

+(Python)

 A number of short exercises completed using Python.
-Languages used: Python.